cast-org/figuration/docs/widgets/overview.md

 `util.js` includes utility functions and a basic helper for `transitionEnd` events as well as a CSS transition emulator.
 It's used by the other plugins to check for CSS transition support and to catch hanging transitions.

+Also, some of the widgets use [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) utilities to watch for and respond to DOM changes.

 ## No Conflict
 Figuration has opted to not go with a .noConflict mode.
 Due to crosstalk between some of the widgets, we extended the namespaces by marking all functionalty with `CFW` or `cfw`, as in **C**AST **F**iguration **W**idget.